DanCCroft/LSC-Serial-Parser/README.md

 ```
 ## Implementation
-A sample systemd service file is provided for running the capture script as a background service.
+A sample systemd service file is provided in the deployment/
+directory for running the capture script as a background service.

 Features:
 - Automatic restart on failure